 You’ll need sport weight yarn and a 6.5mm Tunisian crochet hook.

 The designer has rated this project suitable for advanced beginners.
-If you like this design but don’t feel confident or haven’t worked this technique before, try a beginner Tunisian crochet pattern before moving on to this sweater.
+If you like this design but don’t feel confident or haven’t worked this technique before, try a beginner Tunisian crochet pattern before moving on to making a garment.

 This design features simple lace stitches worked in worsted weight cotton yarn.
 An easy repetitive stitch pattern, I think you’ll enjoy the rhythm of working this project.